simdjson/simdjson/doc/basics.md

 }
 ```

+To ensure you don't write any code that uses exceptions, compile with `SIMDJSON_EXCEPTIONS=0`.

 ### Exceptions

 Users more comfortable with an exception flow may choose to directly cast the `simdjson_result<T>` to the desired type: